thoughtbot/administrate/docs/specialized_actions.md

 ## Customizing Actions

-To disable certain actions globally, you can disable their routes in `config/routes.rb`, using the usual Rails facilities for this.
+You can globally disable an action, by dropping corresponding routes in `config/routes.rb`, as is normal in Rails.
 For example:

 ```ruby
 Rails.application.routes.draw do